braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/use_cases.md

 ## Advanced

-Once you've become more familiar with the platform, you can set up some of these more complex use cases.
+Once you've become more familiar with the platform, you can set up some more complex use cases.

 ### Campaigns